Spasticity is a motor disorder characterised by tight or stiff muscles that may hinder voluntary muscle activities.

 - Renal clearance: 10-85%

-Advantages of intrathecal baclofen infusion:
+Advantages of intrathecal baclofen infusion

-- Reversible (in contrast to surgery).
+- Reversible procedure (in contrast to surgery).

-The decision to implant requires careful evaluation of multifaceted therapeutic measures to ensure optimal treatment outcomes.
-When considering a pump, clinicians must consider comorbidities related to disease and psychosocial factors such as death and life expectancy.
+The decision to implant baclofen pump requires careful evaluation of the multifaceted therapeutic measures to ensure the optimal treatment outcomes.
+When considering a pump, clinicians must consider the comorbidities related to disease and the psychosocial factors such as death and life expectancy.